NevTheDev0/Metronome-V2/README.md

 - 2025-09-1: Finished Model Training, tested it rigoursly it worked out, also I forgot to commit the files...
 I'll do it when I feel like it
 - 2025-09-5: Trained the model, then realized... why am I training a "timing" classifier on "pose" data?
 Redoing entire workflow just because(DW I will not slack off this time)
 - 2025-09-17: Got the baseline stuff done (Metronome, Hit Accuracy, Hit Timing, Streak, Pose Skeleton).
 I will update more stuff today to introduce new features
+- 2025-09-18: Added the "Adaptive Tempo" feature to the MetronomeV2 app